EKG Rhythm Cheat Sheet

 Why are ventricular tachycardia and ventricular fibrillation so important?

-These rhythms are heavily emphasized because they represent dangerous ventricular patterns and are essential to recognize in emergency care education.
+These rhythms are heavily emphasized because they represent dangerous ventricular patterns and are essential to recognize in emergency and cardiac care education.

 Note: This page is for educational review and study support only.
 It is not a substitute for clinical training, diagnosis, or treatment decisions.